 I can not tell you how many times that I have posted something and was embarrassed when the mistakes that I made were brought to my attention.
 I have learned (unfortunately it took me a long time to learn) that it is in my best interest to wait to post an article until it was proofread.

-Just by having someone that you trust read your article, you could be fixing simple errors that were overlooked when you were writing.
+Just by having someone who you trust to read your article, you could be fixing simple errors that were overlooked when you were writing.
 I am very fortunate that my wife is an excellent editor.
 She has a way to make sentences flow like art.
 I am grateful that she is supportive and willing to help me.

 Developing a plan for your art blog check off list: